 1) Connect with your audience

-According to experts, brand journalism is about appealing to different people with “different desires in different contexts.”
+According to experts, brand journalism is about appealing to people with “different desires in different contexts.”
 Your content should not serve the needs of customers alone.
 Rather, the aim should be to reach existing and potential customers, company employees, business partners, and others.
 Defining your audience should be the starting point of any brand journalism strategy because it gives you focus.

 A way to identify who you want to write for is by creating buyer personas and analyzing their needs and challenges.
 Buyer personas are semi-fictional representations of your ideal customers/audience.
 These personas help you to understand your audience better.
 Your business objectives should cater to the personas you create.